 Research Interest

-My current experimental research focus is on the fabrication of multi-material metallic and metal-matrix composites (MMCs) targeting applications in Aerospace/Defence for reduction in SWaP (Size Weight and Power).
+My current experimental research focus is on AM process development for the ability to fabricate multi-material metallic and metal-matrix composites (MMCs) targeting applications in Aerospace/Defence for reduction in SWaP (Size Weight and Power).
 Multi-material metal AM remains in its infancy but will lead to the ability to create multi-functional structures in demanding applications (high performance thermo-mechanical applications and energy storage).
 Additionally, the ability to deposit multi-materials has the potential for functionally graded materials (FGMs) that exhibit heterogeneous material properties spatially in 3D, but the ability to design meta-materials such as morphable structures via the use of multi-material topology optimisation techniques.

-This research will build upon the use of a newly commissioned multi-material Aconity system available at CfAM, University of Nottingham, which features state-of-the-art dual-recoater Aerosint system.
+Initial research will build upon the use of a newly commissioned multi-material Aconity system available at CfAM, University of Nottingham, which features state-of-the-art dual-recoater Aerosint system.
 I am currently investigating alternative approaches to feedstock generation and new approaches to processing for the fabrication of multi-material AM parts.
+This includes processing of glass using L-PBF.

 Grant Awards